deansher/aider/design_docs/improve_langfuse_integration/plan_improve_langfuse_integration.md

 - Continue capturing the useful information that we capture today.
 - Cleanly capture streamed model responses as `output` of "generation" traces.
 - Create a module aider/langfuse_utils.py that provides our own customized abstractions around Langfuse.
 (We may even define some of our own decorators here, if we see ways to use them more ergonomically.)
+- Follow project conventions as documented in CONTRIBUTING.md.

 ## Tasks